 Effects & Side Effects

 Methadone is useful to prevent withdrawal because it has a long duration of action.
 For most people a single dose prevents withdrawal for 24 hours.
 By slowly decreasing the dose over months patients can become opiate free without having to go through withdrawal.
 This is called a taper.
-Patients at BMC are never forced to go off MMT and a few do prefer to stay on chronic therapy.
+Patients at BMC are never forced to go off MMT and a some do prefer to stay on chronic therapy as this decreases the chance of a relapse.

 Some people do get some side effects but overall methadone is well tolerated.
 Most common are constipation (typical of all opiates), sweating and weight gain, and decreased libido (sex drive).
 These effects are dose related – one of the reasons you will want to be on the lowest effective dose.
 Withdrawal symptoms like abdominal cramps, nausea, diarrhea, insomnia, restlessness, irritability, anxiety, and muscle or joint pain may be part of the stabilization phase but resolve once you are stabilized.